 How do those words resonate with you?
 Did it make you feel just a little uncomfortable to read me providing myself such negative counsel?
 Or does talk such as that, sound all too familiar?
 Is that the way that you speak to yourself when you’re in struggle or insecure?
 Are you gentle, kind and compassionate with your insecurities?
 Or are you tough on yourself?
 You absolutely “expect” more out of yourself.
 And when you don’t meet those expectations, you’re the first one to beat yourself down?

-There is also a little kid inside of you, an inner child, who’s looking to you for validation and affirmation.
 That inner child is stumbling yet wants to be courageous and needs your support.
 There’s going to be stumbles along the way…they are a part of life and actually become the building blocks to where you want to go.
-So, what do you now?
+So, what do you do now?

 Choice #1: Knock yourself down.
 Call yourself names and create such negativity that you’ll want to give up.
 You’ll say something like, “Oh sure, you always give up when the going gets tough.
 This is no different.
 You’re a joke.”